 We take our responsibility for ensuring we receive the intended results from our contracts at a good price for the taxpayer seriously.
 We have engaged outside experts to review our processes and make suggestions on how we can better serve the taxpayer and make the best use of the resources that we have been given to meet the mission of EM and the Department of Energy as a whole.
 One example of such a review is the National Academy of Public Administration study Managing America’s Defense Nuclear Waste.
 The results of internal and external reviews have informed our efforts to reform how we do business.
 Therefore, we are implementing a strategy to improve the Department’s management of contracts and major capital acquisition projects.

-EM activities are being conducted through more than 40 prime contracts having a total value of over $90 billion and annual expenditures of nearly $5 billion.
+EM activities are being conducted through more than 40 prime contracts having a total value of over $90 billion and annual expenditures of over $5 billion.
 Awards are generally made to teams of individual companies that in turn procure equipment and services from numerous subcontractors.
 Both large and small businesses help us deliver quality facilities, projects, and services that meet the DOE mission and help ensure a safe and secure environment at legacy DOE sites for generations to come.

 EM has distinguished itself as a leader within DOE in identifying and awarding small business set-aside contracts.
-For the two year period of FY 2010 and FY 2011, EM activities purchased a total of $1.1 billion directly from small businesses.
-Our support of small businesses continues in FY 2014, with a small business goal of 6 percent of projected purchases, which is roughly $336 million, based on a projected procurement base of $5.6 billion .
-Note that this may vary if the prime contract awards fluctuate during the year.
+For the five year period of FY 2010 to FY 2014, EM activities purchased a total of $2.25 billion via prime contracts directly from small businesses.
+Our support of small businesses continues in FY 2015, with a small business goal of 6 percent of projected purchases, which is roughly $309 million, based on a projected procurement base of $5.1 billion.
+Due to a recent change in policy, EM was also allowed to count awards made via first tier subcontracts through its management and operating contracts beginning in FY2014.
+The impact achieved through this effort was an additional $139M in small business awards in FY2014 and the same level of commitment is anticipated in FY2015.